VictorAndrevon/victorandrevon.github.io/policy.md

 # Who Was Left Behind?

-As New York City proclaimed its post-COVID recovery, the reality on the ground revealed a more complex story.
+As New York City declared itself open for business after the pandemic, the reality on the ground revealed a more complex story.
 While storefronts reopened and economic activity resumed in many parts of the city, countless others—especially in historically underserved communities—were left behind.
-Minority- and immigrant-owned businesses faced compounded barriers, from reduced access to relief funding to higher closure rates and slower rebounds.
+Minority- and immigrant-owned businesses faced multiple challenges, from reduced access to relief funding to higher closure rates and slower rebounds.

-Drawing on NYC Open Data, SBS-certified business records, and COVID-era grant distributions, this analysis traces how public policy met—or failed to meet—the needs of the city’s most vulnerable business owners.
-It tells a story of imbalance, missed opportunities, and the lingering scars of an unequal recovery.
+Drawing on NYC Open Data, SBS-certified business records, and COVID-era grant distributions, this analysis examines how public policy met—or failed to meet—the needs of the city’s most vulnerable business owners.
+It reveals a narrative of disparity, missed opportunities, and the lasting impact of an uneven recovery.

 ---

 ## Policy on Paper, Gaps in Practice

-In the wake of the pandemic’s economic devastation, city and federal authorities introduced a range of aid initiatives—including Paycheck Protection Program (PPP) loans, SBS emergency grants, and neighborhood support funds—to help small businesses recover.
-Despite billions being allocated, access to these resources was not equitable.
+In response to the economic fallout of the pandemic, city and federal authorities introduced a range of aid initiatives—including Paycheck Protection Program (PPP) loans, SBS emergency grants, and neighborhood support funds—to help small businesses recover.
+Despite billions being allocated, access to these resources was far from equitable.
 Minority- and Women-Owned Business Enterprises (M/WBEs), in particular, encountered significant barriers in obtaining relief.
-As detailed in the [the NYC Comptroller’s MWBE Recovery Report](https://comptroller.nyc.gov/reports/minority-and-women-owned-businesses-at-risk-impact-of-covid-19-on-new-york-city-firms/), structural inequalities and systemic challenges limited these businesses’ ability to benefit from federal and local recovery efforts, leaving many without the support needed to survive and rebuild.
+As outlined in the [the NYC Comptroller’s MWBE Recovery Report](https://comptroller.nyc.gov/reports/minority-and-women-owned-businesses-at-risk-impact-of-covid-19-on-new-york-city-firms/), structural inequalities and systemic challenges limited these businesses’ ability to benefit from federal and local recovery efforts, leaving many without the support needed to survive and rebuild.

 > According to a 2020 survey by the NYC Comptroller’s Office, most M/WBEs struggled to access public aid:
 >